 Guide Description Overview of Cloudera and the Cloudera Documentation Set Cloudera provides a scalable, flexible, integrated platform that makes it easy to manage rapidly increasing volumes and varieties of data in your enterprise.

-Guide Description Cloudera products and solutions enable you to deploy and manage Apache Hadoop and related projects, manipulate and analyze your data, and keep that data secure and protected.
+Cloudera products and solutions enable you to deploy and manage Apache Hadoop and related projects, manipulate and analyze your data, and keep that data secure and protected.
 Cloudera Release Notes This guide contains release and download information for installers and administrators.
 It includes release notes as well as information about versions and downloads.
 The guide also provides a release matrix that shows which major and minor release version of a product is supported with which release version of Cloudera Manager, CDH and, if applicable, Cloudera Impala.
-Cloudera QuickStart This set of guides describes ways to rapidly begin experimenting with Cloudera software.
-The first section describes how to download and use QuickStart virtual machines, which provide everything you need to try CDH, Cloudera Manager, Impala, and Cloudera Search.
-Subsequent sections show you how to create a new installation of Cloudera Manager 5, CDH5, and managed services on a cluster of four hosts and an unmanaged CDH pseudo cluster.
-Quick start installations are for demonstration and POC applications only and are not recommended for production use.
-Cloudera Installation Guide This guide provides instructions for installing Cloudera software.
-Cloudera Upgrade Overview This topic provides an overview of upgrade procedures for Cloudera Manager and CDH.
+Cloudera QuickStart This guide describes how to quickly install Cloudera software and create initial deployments for proof of concept (POC) or development.
+It describes how to download and use the QuickStart virtual machines, which provide everything you need to start a basic installation.
+It also shows you how to create a new installation of Cloudera Manager 5, CDH 5, and managed services on a cluster of four hosts.
+QuickStart installations should be used for demonstrations and POC applications only and are not recommended for production. #unique_10 This guide provides Cloudera software requirements and installation information for production deployments.
+This guide also provides specific port information for Cloudera software.
 Cloudera Administration This guide describes how to configure and administer a Cloudera deployment.
 Administrators manage resources, availability, and backup and recovery configurations.
 In addition, this guide shows how to implement high availability, and discusses integration.
 Cloudera Data Management This guide describes how to perform data management using Cloudera Navigator.
 Data management activities include auditing access to data residing in HDFS and Hive metastores, reviewing and updating metadata, and discovering the lineage of data objects.
 Cloudera Operation This guide shows how to monitor the health of a Cloudera deployment and diagnose issues.
 You can obtain metrics and usage information and view processing activities.
 This guide also describes how to examine logs and reports to troubleshoot issues with cluster configuration and operation as well as monitor compliance.
 Cloudera Security This guide is intended for system administrators who want to secure a cluster using data encryption, user authentication, and authorization techniques.
-It provides conceptual overviews and how-to information about setting up various Hadoop components for optimal security, including how to setup a gateway to restrict access.
-This guide assumes that you have basic knowledge of Linux and systems administration practices, in general.
-Apache Impala - Interactive SQL This guide describes Impala, its features and benefits, and how it works with CDH.
-This topic introduces Impala concepts, describes how to plan your Impala deployment, and provides tutorials for first-time users as well as more advanced tutorials that describe scenarios and specialized features.
-You will also find a language reference, performance tuning, instructions for using the Impala shell, troubleshooting information, and frequently asked questions.
+This topic also provides information about Hadoop security programs and shows you how to set up a gateway to restrict access.